-The Diono earned a 5 of 10 for weight and size.
-This booster weighs 14.3 lbs as a high backed booster (above left).
+The Diono is about average for weight and size, with a slight lean to the more narrow and lighter end.
+This booster weighs 14.3 lbs as a high-backed booster (above left).
 It is lighter with the back removed (above right).

 The backless booster isn't as comfortable as it is with the back in place as most of the comfortable parts are on the back.
 The headrest tilts in such a way that it is the best in the group for cozy napping.

 This booster has a busy look and the fabric doesn't fit as well as it could.
 The design is somewhat industrial with all the fasters and structural elements exposed without covering.
 The seat has a firm foam pad, but there isn't much padding anywhere else.
 The fabric looks sofer than it feels and the mesh sides are hard to clean and we suspect they will collect a lot of gunk over time.

 The underside of the bottom is not smooth and could cause wear on your vehicle seat over time if you don't use a protective mat.
 While some might argue that the quality is on par with the lower price, at least one competitor scored higher for quality and costs less.

 Should You Buy the Monterey XT?